hlapp/wirelesstags-js/README.md

 sensors can't be associated with or disassociated from a tag dynamically).
-Either use `tag.eachSensor()` with a callback that accepts a sensor object, or use each sensor's individual accessor method, which are all named `zzzzSensor()`, where zzzz is the type of sensor, for example `tag.lightSensor()`.
-The method `tag.sensorCapabilities()` returns an array of strings denoting the possible zzzz values.
+Either use `tag.eachSensor()` with a callback that accepts a sensor object, or use each sensor's individual accessor property, which are all named `zzzzSensor`, where zzzz is the type of sensor, for example `tag.lightSensor`.
+The method `tag.sensorCapabilities()` returns an array of strings denoting the possible `zzzz` values.

 #### Changing the temperature unit